Former Shortland Street star Pua Magasiva found dead in Wellington

 Tributes are already flowing on social media for Magasiva.

-Workers from Flava, the radio station Magasiva worked at until last year, wrote on Facebook: "RIP to our brother.
+Workers from Flava wrote on Facebook: "RIP to our brother.
 Our Thoughts and prayers are with his whānau and friends".

+R&B artist Vince Harder wrote: "No words uso, praying for your family at this time.
+Rest in love".

 Olympian Dame Valerie Adams tweeted: "Rest In Peace Pua Magasiva.
 Thoughts and prayers to the family".